T3KScarecrow/Alagaesia-Wiki/Alagaesia/The Book/The Book.md

 ### Chapter 1: The Silver Quill

-A man, not quite Elven nor wholly Human, wearing **ROBES DESCRIPTION** and a **PENDANT** stood in the cobblestone street checking a piece of parchment.
+A man, not quite Elven nor wholly Human, wearing **ROBES DESCRIPTION** and a **PENDANT DESCRIPTION** stood in the cobblestone street checking a piece of parchment.

 *Gabriel **SOMETHING** of **SOMETHING CHURCHY**                  13th Marcion 1342 I hope this letter finds you well.